-Hours of Service Rules Could Impact Your Truck Accident Case
+How Maximum Driving Hours Could Impact Your Truck Accident Case

-Commercial truck drivers have a great responsibility to ensure they don’t endanger others on the road.
-One of the ways truck drivers can help keep the roads safe is to follow all Federal Motor Carrier Safety Association (FMCSA) regulations — especially those regarding the maximum hours truck drivers are allowed to be on duty, known as hours of service (HOS) laws.
+Commercial truck drivers have a responsibility to ensure they don’t endanger others on the road.
+One of the ways truck drivers can help keep the roads safe is to follow all Federal Motor Carrier Safety Association (FMCSA) regulations — especially those regarding the maximum hours truck drivers are allowed to be on duty, often referred to as hours of service (HOS) laws.

-Keep reading to learn more about HOS laws and how they can help you receive compensation if you’ve been involved in a truck accident.
+Keep reading to learn more about the maximum driving hours regulation and how it can help you receive compensation if you’ve been involved in a truck accident.

 The FMCSA mandates that all commercial motor vehicle drivers limit the number of hours they are on the road.
-These hours of service regulations dictate that truck drivers may only drive a maximum of eleven total hours.
+These regulations dictate truck drivers may only drive a maximum of eleven total hours.
 This period does not reset until they have been off duty for 10 consecutive hours.

 Other stipulations include that drivers cannot be on duty for over 14 hours (even with short rests) without 10 hours of off duty rest.
 Additionally, drivers must spend at least eight of these 10 hours in the sleeper berth of the truck.

-Why Is It Important to Regulate Service Hours?
+Why Is It Important to Regulate Driving Hours?